Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 LOUISIANA: WESTERN SETTLEMENTS

 Jacques Mius d'Entremont IV's daughter Martine survived childhood at Lafourche, but she did not remain there.
 After she came of age, she crossed the Atchafalaya Basin and married Jean-Baptiste, son of fellow Acadian Jean-Athanase Trahan, at Attakapas in July 1802.
 They settled at La Grosse Île du Vermilion.
 Perhaps a victim of the rigors of childbirth, Martine died in St. Martin Parish in October 1807; she was only 23 years old.

 Jacques Mius d'Entremont IV, the captain, and his wife Marie Herve, came to Louisiana in 1785 but had no more children there.
 Son Jacques-Ferdinand probably died in childhood.
 Daughter Martine survived childhood and married but died in her early 20s.
-This proud, old Acadian family, then, except for its blood, did not survive in the Bayou State.
+This proud, old Acadian family, then, except through a line of the Trahan family, did not survive in the Bayou State.

 The family's name also is given as d'Entremont de Pobomcoup, Meuse, Miousse, Mius d'Azit, Mius de Pobomcoup, and also is spelled as Dantremon, Dendremont.